nuxt-community/auth-module/README.md

 }
 ```

-### Components Exclusion

-You can set a `guarded` option to false in a specific component and the middleware will ignore this component.
+In case of global usage, You can set `guarded` option to `false` in a specific component and the middleware will ignore that route.

 ```js
 export default {